APereira07/FitnessTracker/README.md

 # FitnessTracker

-A Java-based console application, the Fitness Tracker project was created in two stages as a component of the Software Development Life Cycle (SDLC) course.
-Individual fitness data, such as name, age, weight, steps done, and calories burnt, may be managed by users of the system.
-While Phase 2 concentrated on software testing using JUnit to ensure that the developed features performed properly, Phase 1's objective was to build a working menu system and fundamental logic for data operations.

-The program was built with a fully interactive and validated menu.
-"Main.java" for application logic and menu flow, "FitnessRecord.java" for the data model.
-This menu allows users to perform essential CRUD operations: creating new fitness records, reading/displaying data, updating existing entries, and removing records.
-The application loops continuously until the user selects the exit option and does not accept invalid menu inputs.
-Records are displayed in an easily legible format when the option to show the data has been selected.
-Every input area is checked to make sure no incorrect information is entered or results in the application crashing, including name, age, weight, steps, and calories.
-Additionally, a custom feature that computes and shows the average number of steps taken by all users presently logged into the system was implemented.
-Every function was effectively shown with appropriate structure and commentary.

-In Software Testing, a separate test class named "MainTest.java" was created using JUnit 5.
-This test suite includes unit tests to verify that fitness records can be added to a list, removed from the list, and updated correctly.
-It also confirms that the custom feature (average step calculation) performs accurate calculations.
-Additionally, the test suite includes functionality to simulate file loading from a text file, ensuring that fitness records are parsed and loaded properly into the system.
-Each test is isolated and uses a setup method to initialize test data before execution.
-Assertions are used to confirm the correctness of each feature.

-Phase 3 extended the application by introducing a graphical user interface (GUI), built with Java Swing in the file FitnessTrackerGUI.java.
-This GUI replaced the console-based menu with intuitive buttons, input fields, and visual displays.
-The layout was designed to be simple and clear, with buttons for each core function: load from file, display records, add new record, remove record, update existing record, calculate average steps, save to file, and exit.
-Each user action triggers corresponding logic, and all inputs continue to be validated for correctness.
-The FileManager.java class was added to modularize file operations, keeping the code organized and reusable.
-A sample dataset file named testdata.txt containing at least 20 records was included to demonstrate file reading functionality.
-The JAR file (FitnessTracker.jar) was updated to include all GUI features and is ready for demonstration.

-Throughout the development process, proper comments were maintained across all files, adhering to the guidelines provided in the course.
-The final version of the project showcases a fully functioning and user-friendly fitness tracker that includes menu-driven and graphical interfaces, robust testing, and file management capabilities.
+Phase 1 – Menu System and Core Logic

+The initial phase focused on designing a working menu system and implementing the basic CRUD logic for managing fitness records.

+The application was structured around:

+Main.java: the main application and menu controller.
+FitnessRecord.java: the data model class representing each fitness entry.
+Users can:

+Add, view, update, and delete fitness records.
+View all data in a readable format.
+Calculate the average number of steps across all records (custom feature).
+All inputs are validated (name, age, weight, steps, and calories) to prevent crashes or incorrect data entry.
+The console menu loops until the user chooses to exit and does not accept invalid options.

+Phase 2 – Unit Testing

+In Phase 2, unit testing was added using JUnit 5 in a separate class named MainTest.java.

+Tests included:

+Verifying that records can be added, removed, and updated.
+Ensuring the average steps calculation returns accurate results.
+Simulating file loading and checking data parsing behavior.
+Each test is isolated with setup methods and assertions to verify correct logic execution.

+Phase 3 – Graphical User Interface (GUI)

+Phase 3 introduced a fully functional GUI using Java Swing, replacing the console-based menu.

+FitnessTrackerGUI.java: contains all GUI elements and logic.
+FileManager.java: separates file operations from the main logic for modularity.
+Features of the GUI:

+Interactive buttons for each action (load, save, add, update, delete, calculate average).
+Clean layout and intuitive user experience.
+Input validation continues to ensure robust behavior.
+A sample data file (testdata.txt) with 20+ records is included for demonstration.
+The application was compiled into FitnessTracker.jar with GUI support.

+Phase 4 – Database Integration (SQLite)

+In the final phase, the application was upgraded to support persistent data storage via SQLite.

+FitnessDatabaseManager.java: encapsulates all SQL logic using JDBC (Java Database Connectivity).
+Main.java: updated to perform database CRUD operations using the manager class.
+Database Features:

+The user is prompted to specify the SQLite .db file, avoiding hardcoded paths.
+The database table (fitness_records) is created if it does not already exist.
+Users can perform all CRUD operations with data saved directly to the SQLite database.
+The custom feature (average steps calculation) is performed via SQL's AVG() function.
+Sample records are inserted and fetched to verify connectivity, and debug messages confirm successful operations.
+The application gracefully handles invalid inputs or connection issues.
+A properly configured database file (fitness.db) is included with the project submission.